 Eternity has indeed begun for her, and, like St. Thérèse, she has been spending that eternity doing good upon earth.

-Michael Mencer, now 58, will be at the beatification on Oct.
+Michael Mencer, now 58, was at the beatification on Oct.
 4, carrying in procession, with clear-sighted vision, Sister Miriam Teresa’s relics to the sanctuary.

-There, at the altar, will take place what Sister Miriam Teresa taught was the greatest means of our joining her one day in the celestial sanctuary.
+There, at the altar, took place what Sister Miriam Teresa taught was the greatest means of our joining her one day in the celestial sanctuary.

 “In partaking of the Blessed Sacrament,” she said, “we have a most powerful aid to sanctification.
 God himself comes to perfect us, if we but so will.”

 She willed it.
 And the first American ever to be beatified on our shores will doubtlessly be interceding that we will it, too.